 The Audio/video talks can be heard by clicking below.

 All four talks are available here:

 Emerging Leaders Camp 2017

 2017 The Emerging Leaders Camp Report

-The camp is held every two years and is facilitated by the SA ACC State Movement.
-Founder, (the late) Rev. Don Purdey had a vision for a high quality camp to help emerging young leaders connect with the ACC, the wider church and with their faith.
+The camp is held every two years and is facilitated by the SA-ACC Movement.
+Founder, (the late) Rev. Don Purdey, had a vision for a high quality camp to help emerging young leaders connect with the ACC, the wider church and with their faith.
 This vision continues to be realised.

-The fourth ELA Camp held at Adare Uniting Venue, Victor Harbor in late January was again a wonderful experience for young leaders from Mackay, Queensland, four from Sydney, 2 from Coromandel Valley, and one each from Waikerie, Port Augusta & Peterborough selected by their churches to have four days of teaching, learning, experiencing, sharing, praying, singing and having fun together.
+The fourth ELA Camp held at Adare Uniting Venue, Victor Harbor, in late January 2017 was again a wonderful experience for young leaders from Mackay, Queensland, four from Sydney, two from Coromandel Valley, and one each from Waikerie, Port Augusta and Peterborough, selected by their churches to have four days of teaching, learning, experiencing, sharing, praying, singing and having fun together.